-Service Dogs for America (SDA) has recently established new guidelines and revised its criteria for assessments and placements, all of which is attached to our Preliminary Application packet 2017.
+Service Dogs for America (SDA) has recently established new guidelines and revised its criteria for assessments and placements, all of which is detailed in our 2017 Preliminary Application Packet.
 Please review this information thoroughly, as well as the Frequently Asked Questions (FAQs) further down on this page, prior to filling out and submitting a preliminary application.

-Once you have reviewed all the information, download the Preliminary Application packet 2017 and return the application to us via fax, mail or e-mail:
+Once you have reviewed all the information you may submit your preliminary application to us via fax, mail or e-mail: